npatmaja/nauvalatmaja.com/content/post/2016-04-15-function-composition-in-go.md

 type fnString func(string) string
 ```

-The effect of having first-class functions, we can write Go in a more functional manner, similar to JavaScript.
+The effect of having first-class functions is that we can write Go in a more functional manner, just similar to JavaScript.
 In JavaScript we can easily write a `compose` function (function to do
 [function composition][wiki-fn-composition]) as the following.